HromekFr/terminal-portfolio/README.md

 ## Overview

 This project represents a simulation of a terminal where you can list some classic portfolio facts, like about me or projects.
-You can also change the theme of the terminal.
 This was built to test the capabilities of AI coding tools and get a better grasp of them.
 I was using Claude Sonnet 3.5 and GitHub Copilot.

 ## Available Commands